haozhexu/UIKitNotes/README.md

 - sometimes it can be useful to give window a `backgroundColor` just in case user could see it
 - earlier version of new project templates in Objective-C has `makeKeyAndVisible` inside `applicationDidFinishLaunching` so I assume the order of steps 7 and 8 are correct
-- there's an article from 2012 describing app launching sequence with a diagram, the diagram might be outdated but it's nevertheless good to see what it was back then, [here's the article](https://oleb.net/blog/2012/02/app-launch-sequence-ios-revisited/)
+- there's an article describing app launching sequence with a diagram, the article is quite dated from 2012, even before the end of the world, thus the diagram might be outdated but it's nevertheless good to see what it was back then, [here's the article](https://oleb.net/blog/2012/02/app-launch-sequence-ios-revisited/)

 ## UIWindow